CraigNock/PokemonWeakness/README.md

 ## Features

-- Quick and simple pokemon weakness information from the pokemon **API**.
+- Quick and simple pokemon weakness information.

 - **Typeahead** to easier find your pokemon name.

 - **Dynamic** Background displays the searched for pokemon's type colors.

+- Sprite provided for easy visual identification.

+- The **PokeAPI** utilized in this project merely provides the searched for Pokemon's types.
+Our **special algorithims** do the rest, providing you with the tactical type-relationship information you need fast!